 Abdominal pain and nausea are extremely rare, but should be reported.
-If the capsule is retained inside the bowel, it is not usually dangerous in the short term, but open surgery may be needed to remove it.
+If the capsule is retained inside the bowel, it is of little concern in the short term.
+In this setting, an Xray can check if the capsule has passed out of your body, we allow time for the capsule to pass naturally...approximately 2-weeks after the procedure.
+In the event that the capsule remains retained, open surgery may be needed to remove it.

 Approximately 1 in 10 patients have slow transit ('lazy bowel") and the capsule may not be seen to reach the large bowel on the recording.
-In this setting, an Xray can check if the capsule has passed out of your body 2-weeks after the procedure.